itrustmachines/bns-java-client/itm-bns-sample/doc/cmd_en.md

 ### Text Attestation

 #### Example

-We want to attest the solar panels data so we need to convert the solar panels data into CMD.
-In Java, we can use `Gson` to convert the data into JSON data type.
+- If we want to attest the solar panel data, we need to add the solar panel's data in CMD and use `Gson` to covert the string into JSON data type.
 Please check the following code in [BnsClientSample.java](../src/main/java/com/itrustmachines/sample/BnsClientSample.java)

 - [Cmd.java](../src/main/java/com/itrustmachines/sample/Cmd.java)